Ollynov/t-school-fullstack-2/intro/lecture-notes.md

 Learning coding can be pretty hard at the beginning especially if you have never been exposed to it.
 Read the lectures notes before each classes will help you understand faster key concepts that will be taught in class.

 **Ask as many questions as you like**
-After you have done some research through gogole, don't be afraid to ask questions when you are stuck.
+After you have done some research through google, don't be afraid to ask questions when you are stuck.
 If you don't understand something, you will most likely not be the only one.
 Don't hesitate to raise you hand and ask, I can't stress this enough.

 ### Initial Setup
 You will need two tools to get set up for the class.
 Make sure to create an account on Cloud 9 and Github before class.
-You should receive an invite from your Program Manager to both these tools.
+You should have received an invite
 * [Cloud9](https://c9.io)
 * [Github](https://github.com)